Devon organisations and services

 - people looking after a child with a special guardianship order

-Devon Integrated Children’s Services provide children’s health services across Devon.
+Child and Family Health Devon provide children’s community health services across Devon.
 It’s the single point of access to several health and social care services, and some aspects of education assessment, that support children and young people and their families and carers in Devon.
+These include Child and Adolescent Mental Health services (CAMHs), occupational therapy, speech and language therapy and the autism assessment service.

 Other Information Advice and Support Services